RunLLM/gitbook/integrations/using-integrations/compute-integrations.md

 ```

 ### Publishing Workflow from the Connected Engines
-To publish a workflow executed by different execution engine to Aqueduct, we will add in config parameter to specify which engine we intend to use:
+To publish a workflow executed by different execution engine to Aqueduct, we will add in the config parameter to specify which engine we intend to use:

 ```python
 from aqueduct.config import FlowConfig